prezescom/iglo-bus.rent/replit.md

 # Overview

 This is a modern full-stack web application for Iglo-bus.rent, a Polish refrigerated vehicle rental service.
 The application serves as a business website showcasing three Toyota ProAce vehicle types (City, ProAce, and Maxi) with detailed pricing and booking functionality.
-Built with React on the frontend and Express.js on the backend, the application features a clean, professional design with comprehensive vehicle information, pricing tables, FAQ section, and contact forms.
+Built with React on the frontend and Express.js on the backend, the application features a clean, professional design with comprehensive vehicle information, pricing tables, FAQ section, contact forms, and full GDPR compliance including cookies banner and privacy policy.

+## Recent Changes (December 2024)
+- ✅ **GDPR Compliance**: Implemented comprehensive cookies banner with slide-up animation, accept/reject options, and localStorage preference saving
+- ✅ **Privacy Policy**: Created detailed privacy policy page (/polityka-prywatnosci) based on uploaded PDF document with FBS Jacek Małachowski as data administrator
+- ✅ **Image Gallery**: Updated with high-quality vehicle photos and fixed navigation between images
+- ✅ **API Endpoint**: Created /api/images/ endpoint to serve vehicle photos and technical specifications
+- ✅ **Mobile Optimization**: All components are fully responsive for smartphone users

 # User Preferences